srgio-es/teamcenter-mcp-server/memory-bank/systemPatterns.md

    - The handler calls the teamcenterService
    - The service uses the SOA client to communicate with Teamcenter
    - The response is parsed and returned to Claude
+   - Each request is assigned a unique ID for tracing

 2. **Authentication Flow**:
    - The server reads credentials from environment variables
    - On startup, it authenticates with Teamcenter
    - The session token is stored for subsequent requests
+   - Session cookies are managed for persistent authentication
    - If authentication fails, appropriate errors are returned

 3. **Error Flow**:
    - API errors are caught and transformed into TCResponse objects
+   - Errors are categorized by type (API_RESPONSE, DATA_PARSING, etc.)
    - MCP errors are mapped to appropriate error codes
-   - Errors are logged for debugging
+   - Errors are logged with context information for debugging
    - User-friendly error messages are returned to Claude

 ## Design Patterns